myMartek/JsonHelper/README.md

 }
 ```

-Additionally you can use the basic iterator pattern in order to iterate over JsonObjects:
+Additionally you can use the basic iterator pattern in order to iterate over JsonObjects and a toString method which returns a JSON string:

 ```Java
 JsonHelper json = new JsonHelper(jsonContent);